Everyone Loves Lunchtime But Zia (A Zia Story)

 Jenny Liao

 Dream Chen is an artist with a background in both illustration and animation.
 She received her BFA in animation at Communication University of China and completed her MFA in visual art at the Minneapolis College of Art and Design.
-Her illustration and animation work has won awards from competitions and festivals worldwide.
+Her illustration and animation work has been awarded by competitions and festivals worldwide.

 Classification